 Utilize food that past its prime but still edible.
 Check out these tips and recipes at Save the Food

+Make sure to compost any food that could not be used.
 Visit our Composting page for resources that will help you learn how to compost food scraps at home.